Condemor-bit/autoac_pi/README.md

 DHT 22, temperature and humidity sensor.

-The nextstep is to stay sure that DHT sensor is working. for that make the test file or copy from the repository.
+The next step is to stay sure that DHT sensor is working. for that make the test file or copy from the repository.

 >cd $HOME
 >nano test_dht.py